 - Arts and crafts

 Continuing Care and Levels of Treatment

-The discharge process at Valley Behavioral begins as soon as you are admitted to the inpatient program to ensure that a plan for continued care is ready to be put in place as soon as it is needed.
-Our care coordinators with make sure that all follow up appointments are scheduled and that each patient has a secure placement before leaving.
+The discharge process at our mental health rehab center begins as soon as you are admitted to the inpatient program to ensure that a plan for continued care is ready to be put in place as soon as it is needed.
+Our care coordinators with making sure that all follow up appointments are scheduled and that each patient has a secure placement before leaving.

-At Valley Behavioral we have a partial hospitalization program and an intensive outpatient program that is designed to help adults that need more extensive therapy on a daily basis, but no longer require inpatient stabilization.
+At Valley Behavioral Health in Fort Smith, Arkansas, we have a partial hospitalization program and an intensive outpatient program that is designed to help adults that need more extensive therapy on a daily basis but no longer require inpatient stabilization.
 Both of these programs use a group therapy approach, but also provide individual therapy and family counseling sessions as needed.
-These programs provide individuals with the treatment they need while being able to slowly integrate back into community life.
+These programs provide individuals with the rehab they need while being able to slowly integrate back into community life.
 Other individuals are ready to be discharged home, and find our traditional outpatient program helps them remain successful with their recovery.
 Our traditional therapy program provides various treatment options including individual, group, and family therapy in addition to psychological testing and medication management.
-Whatever your continue care needs may be we will do everything we can to help you meet and exceed your recovery goals.
+Whatever your continued care needs may be we will do everything we can to help you meet and exceed your recovery goals.